Pain · Distribution

 Stage two: name the right entity per layer.
 Independent manufacturer's reps for the rep layer with a clear incentive.
 A master distributor for national inventory with stocking minimums.
 Regional distributors for regional fulfillment.
 Named dealers and integrators for install.
 A named OEM-tier partner for the named-account band.
 A service-network footprint with named partners by region.
 A parts-network commitment the buyer can understand.
 A marketplace and category-search presence for the buyer's first shortlist.
 The right entity per layer is rarely the existing distributor extended sideways.

-Stage three: lock the review rhythm and the named accountability seat.
-Quarterly stack review against named-layer scorecards.
+Stage three: lock the evaluation rhythm and the named accountability seat.
+Quarterly stack evaluation against named-layer scorecards.
 Monthly layer-development cadence.
 One named US-side accountability seat that owns the stack diagram and the layer build plan.
-The head office sets policy and reads the scorecard.
+The head office sets policy and judges the scorecard.
 The named US seat runs the layers.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US distribution stack mapped and the first two missing layers scoped), a Cross-Border Build (three to six months, multi-layer US distribution architecture with secondary-channel pilots), or a Group Partnership (monthly retainer, twelve-month minimum, for groups running multiple US distribution stacks).
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US distribution stack mapped and the first two missing layers scoped), a Cross-Border Marketing Build (three to six months, multi-layer US distribution architecture with secondary-channel pilots), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups running multiple US distribution stacks).
 Fit and commercial terms are handled privately after the inquiry.

 Before rebuild (single-agreement stack)After rebuild (named-layer stack)